34th Infantry Division (United States)

+History

 World War I

 The division was established as the 34th Division of the National Guard on 18 July 1917, consisting of units from Iowa, Minnesota, Nebraska, North Dakota, and South Dakota.
 Camp Cody, New Mexico, was selected as its training site on 3 August.
-On 5 August, the National Guards of Iowa, Minnesota, Nebraska, and the Dakotas were drafted into federal service, and the units to comprise the division began concentrating at Camp Cody on 19 August.
+On 5 August, the National Guards of Iowa, Minnesota, Nebraska, and the Dakotas were drafted into federal service.
+The units that were to comprise the division began concentrating at Camp Cody on 19 August.
 On 25 August 1917, the division was placed under the command of Major General Augustus P. Blocksom, who was succeeded by Brigadier General Frank G. Mauldin briefly on 18 September 1917, but was back in command by 10 December 1917.

 A controversy arose when Brigadier General Frederick Emil Resche, the commander of the division's 68th Infantry Brigade and a native of Germany who had long resided in Duluth, Minnesota, was accused of anti-American sentiments.
 No evidence was forthcoming, but Resche was still relieved of command in April 1918, supposedly for inefficiency.

 Brigadier General Frank G. Mauldin took command.
 Systematic training began on 29 October 1917, and during October and November, 5,000 draftees arrived from Camp Dodge, Iowa, and Camp Funston, Kansas, while personnel losses up to and including 10 May 1918 aggregated about 4,000 men.
 In June 1918, nearly all of the division's trained personnel were sent overseas to meet the requirements of the AEF automatic replacement system.
 Replacements arrived in August, the majority drawn from Arizona, Colorado, Kansas, New Mexico, Oklahoma, and Texas.
 The 34th Division arrived in France in October 1918, but it was too late for the division to be sent to the front, as the end of hostilities was near.
 Most personnel were sent through the AEF replacement system to other units to support their final operations.
 The Armistice with Germany was signed the following month.

 Brigadier General John Alexander Johnston took command 26 October 1918.
 Charles Dudley Rhodes took command in December and led the division until its departure for the United States in January 1919.
 The 34th was disbanded on 18 February 1919 at Camp Grant, Illinois.

 The division takes its name from the shoulder sleeve insignia designed for a 1917 training camp contest by American regionalist artist Marvin Cone, who was then a soldier enlisted in the unit.
 Cone's design evoked the desert training grounds of Camp Cody by superimposing a red steer skull over a black Mexican water jug called an "olla," while the unit was called the "Sandstorm Division."
 German troops in World War II called the 34th Infantry Division's soldiers "Red Devils" and "Red Bulls," and the division later officially adopted the divisional nickname Red Bulls.

 34th ID Soldiers at Camp Cody, NM on 18 August 1918.